topdown/VVV-Dashboard/README.md

 * Custom setting for wp-content paths
 * Create a child theme of any parent from themes list
 * Deeper .env support but must follow the installers path
+* Create a new theme under a host based on _s http://underscores.me/  and activate it.
+It also includes the sass files.

 ---
 12/01/15  version: 0.1.3